pratikjadhav2726/Unified-MCP-Tool-Graph/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
-title: ''
+title: '[FEATURE] '
-labels: ''
+labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Feature Description
-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you'd like to see.

-**Describe alternatives you've considered**
+## Problem Statement
+What problem does this feature solve?
+Why is it needed?

+## Proposed Solution
+Describe how you envision this feature working.

+## Alternatives Considered
-A clear and concise description of any alternative solutions or features you've considered.
+Describe any alternative solutions or features you've considered.

-**Additional context**
+## Use Cases
+Provide specific examples of how this feature would be used:
+1. Use case 1
+2. Use case 2
+3. Use case 3

+## Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context, mockups, or examples about the feature request here.

+## Implementation Notes
+If you have ideas on how this could be implemented, please share them.